pynetscript/FromZeroToHero/README.md

 Then the script will:
 - Timestamp the date & time the script started in D/M/Y H:M:S format.
 - **Telnet** to the first device in the <2nd_argument> (.json).
+- Get device's "hostname" from netmiko.
+- Get device's "ip" from .json
 - Run the domain name command that it prompted us earlier.
 - Generate SSH keys
   - I added a delay factor on this command because it takes a while to generate the SSH keys.